Saturday, December 6, 2014

 As sole heir to the Fowler Industries fortune, an eligible bachelor leading a very high profile life including yacht racing and making the rounds of the club scene always with a beautiful woman on your arm, I can see where there would be an interest in your activities.

 Chance: Since I was on my way to one of my special projects, I had to lose the guy following me.
 I was looking for a place to duck away from him…hide in plain sight, so to speak.
+As soon as I rounded a corner and was out of his sight for a few seconds, I turned my reversible jacket inside out to a different color, but there wasn't any place for me to hide.
 My intention was to put my arm around her shoulder so it would look like we were a couple window shopping together, but for some strange reason she objected.
 So I did what I had to do.
 The photographer ran on down the street without paying any attention to a couple kissing in front of a store window.
 I tried to explain to Marcie, but she ran off without listening.

 Marcie: It was later that I discovered who he was…Take-A-Chance Fowler, as the media referred to him.
 Major playboy, always being photographed with different women, yacht racing, seen at all the trendy clubs.
 In other words, a spoiled rich guy living off the family wealth who had never done an honest day's work in his life.